 If there is evidence of bacterial overgrowth, which may be indicated through specialized testing, we may also need to work on eradicating infection.

-The microbiome, or the bacteria in our gut, plays a vital role to immune function.
+The microbiome, or the bacteria in our gut, plays a vital role to immune function and therefore urticaria.
 Disturbances to gut bacteria are found in various autoimmune diseases.
 Treating autoimmune disease involves focusing on restoring the gut, and special emphasis needs to be placed on treating the gut.

 Book in with a naturopath to get a better understanding on how this can be tailored for you!